Krishanthaudayakumara/interactive-event-seating-map/README.md

 node server/websocket-server.js
 ```

-Then click the "📡 Live Updates" button in the app.
+Then click the "Live Updates" button in the app.

 ## Performance Testing with 15,000 Seats

 The application includes a large venue file (`venue-large.json`) with 15,000 seats for performance testing.

-**Quick Test**: Click the "🚀 15K Seats" button in the app to switch to the large venue.
+**Quick Test**: Click the "15K Seats" button in the app to switch to the large venue.

 **Key Performance Results:**
-- Canvas Mode: ~0.5s load, 60fps, ~70MB memory ✅
+- Canvas Mode: ~0.5s load, 60fps, ~70MB memory
 - Handles 15,000 seats smoothly with zoom/pan
 - Touch gestures responsive on mobile
 - WebSocket updates animate in real-time